Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Introduction

 \section{Introduction}

 Nowadays, recommender systems play an essential role in alleviating information overload by providing personalized recommendation services with high-quality content resources.
-As a typical application scenario, online video platforms (\eg \emph{YouTube}, \emph{TikTok}, \emph{KuaiShou}\footnote{\url{https://www.kuaishou.com/}}) employ recommender systems to deliver customized videos to users, in which they primarily concentrate on capturing users' video watching interests based on user-video interaction logs~\cite{DBLP:conf/uai/RendleFGS09,gru4rec,sasrec,DBLP:conf/kdd/LinWMZWJW22}.
+As a typical application scenario, online video platforms (\eg \emph{YouTube}, \emph{TikTok}, \emph{KuaiShou}) employ recommender systems to deliver customized videos to users, in which they primarily concentrate on capturing users' video watching interests based on user-video interaction logs~\cite{DBLP:conf/uai/RendleFGS09,gru4rec,sasrec,DBLP:conf/kdd/LinWMZWJW22}.
 With the growth of online video communities, the textual comments posted to the videos become increasingly crucial for enhancing the overall watching experience of users, providing complement or divergence information compared to the original video content.
-Our statistics show that more than 60\% of users on the Kuaishou platform regularly view corresponding comments when watching the videos and express their interests through comments.
+Our statistics show that more than 60\% of users on our video platform regularly view corresponding comments when watching the videos and express their interests through comments.
 In light of this, this paper aims to leverage both video and comment data to improve the recommendation quality and user engagement.